vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

 ![image](/assets/2024-02-29/030.png)

 Let's jump to the table section.
 There are several tables returned by the call.
-We're only interested in the COMPONENTS table.
+We're only interested in the `COMPONENTS` table.

 ![image](/assets/2024-02-29/040.png)

-Now that we know how to operate the function module, which attributes to fill and what to expect in return, so we can create a XQL statement to call the BAPI.
-It looks like this:
+We create an XQL statement to call the BAPI, now that we know how to operate the function module, which attributes to fill, and what to expect in return.
+Here is the XQL statement:

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORD_GET_DETAIL'